Generalized Rabinowitz Floer homology and coisotropic intersections: Introduction and main results

-Next, we are also interested in the number of leafwise intersection points.
-In \cite{AF1}, they showed that the following theorem for the hypersurface case.
-Using their proof, we obtain a lower bound of the number of leafwise coisotropic intersection points in general case.
-(Albers-Momin \cite{AM} recently obtained an another lower bound.)\\[0.3ex]

-\textbf{Theorem C.}\textit{ The number of leafwise coisotropic intersection points is bounded below the sum of $\Z/2$-betti numbers of $\Sigma$ of restricted contact type with global Bolle's coordinates for a Hamiltonian diffeomorphism $\phi$ satisfying $||\phi||<\wp(\Sigma)$.}\\[0.1ex]
+\textbf{Theorem C.}\textit{ Let $\Sigma$ be a restricted contact coisotropic submanifold with global coordinates in a symplectic manifold $(M,\om)$.
+Then the number of leafwise intersection points for a generic $\phi\in\Ham_c(M,\om)$ with $||\phi||<\wp(\Sigma)$ is bounded below by the sum of $\Z/2$-betti numbers of $\Sigma$.}\\[-1.5ex]

-Proving Theorem C, we use the Rabinowitz Floer homology.
-In order to define the Rabinowitz Floer homology, the condition that $\Sigma$ admits global Bolle's coordinates is needed and thus so does Theorem C.\\[0.5ex]

-Albers-Frauenfelder \cite{AF2,AF3}, Abbondandolo-Schwarz \cite{AS} showed that there are infinitely many leafwise intersections in the (unit) cotangent bundle.
-(Merry \cite{Me} proved it for the twisted cotangent bundle.)
-In Theorem D, we show that there are infinitely many leafwise coisotropic intersection points of Hofer-small Hamiltonian diffeomorphisms under the additional condition on $\Sigma$. \begin{Def} We call $\Sigma$ is {\em non-degenerate} if the set $\mathcal{R}$ of solutions of equation \eqref{Bolle's eq} form a discrete set. \end{Def} \begin{Def} The nonconstant solution $(v,\eta)$ where $\eta=(\eta_1,\dots,\eta_k)\in\R^k$ of \eqref{Bolle's eq} is called a {\em multiple cover}, if there exist $(v_0,\eta_0)$ solving \eqref{Bolle's eq} such that $\big(v(t),\eta\big)=n_*\big(v_0(t),\eta_0\big):=\big(v_0(nt),n\eta_0\big)$ for some $2\leq n\in\N$.
-Otherwise we call $(v,\eta)$ is {\em primitive}. \end{Def}

-\textbf{Theorem D.}\textit{ Assume that there are only finitely many primitive solutions of \eqref{Bolle's eq} on non-degenerate restricted contact submanifold $\Sigma$, namely $(v^1,\eta^1),\dots,(v^m,\eta^m)$ and all $\eta^1,\dots,\eta^m$ are rational numbers.
-Then there exists $\gamma>0$ such that if $||F||<\gamma$ (for $F\in\FFF$ in the unrestricted case) then a generic $\phi_F$ have infinitely many leafwise coisotropic intersection points.}

-\begin{Rmk} The inspiration for Theorem D came from Usher's paper \cite{U}.
-For the positivity of $\gamma$ in Theorem E, the assumptions are needed.
-If $\Sigma$ is a hypersurface, then we know that generic $\Sigma$ is non-degeneracy \cite{CF}.
-Moreover we expect that the genericity assumption can be removed by using spectral invariants in the Rabinowitz Floer homology \cite {AF3}. \end{Rmk}
+Theorem A and Theorem C were proved by Albers-Frauenfelder \cite{AF1} for restricted contact hypersurfaces with the separating condition.
+One thing to remark is that in Theorem A we succeed in removing the separating condition.
+But proving Theorem C we make use of Rabinowitz Floer homology.
+As we mentioned, the separating condition is indispensable to define Rabinowitz Floer homology and hence in Theorem C.\\[-1.5ex]